 Chord progression No.4 in E minor With Only Minor Chords

 What’s great about the Aeolian mode or natural minor is that you are able to play an i-iv-v cadence.
 This is the most fundamental chord progression.
-All the important notes of natural minor are present.
+All the important notes of the natural minor are present.
 But one thing that might seem strange is that all the chords are minor in this progression.
 Often the chord on the 5th scale degree is a major chord.
 And that dominant chord as it’s called, pulls you back to your tonic.
 For this reason, this basic chord progression sounds less directional and has less of a pull towards your root chord.

 In my video tutorial, this is a minor chord progression for piano.
 But of course, this might as well be a minor progression for guitar.
 It does not matter.
 The beauty is that it can sound like a laid-back minor progression or like a more emotional minor chord progression.